rapid7/metasploit-framework/Meterpreter-Wishlist.md

  * Supporting a set URI path for reverse_http(s), so you can use other webservers as a reverse proxy.

 ### Session Handlers
- * Generate a unique ID for each session (target-side) [**IN PROGRESS**]
+ * Generate a unique ID for each session (target-side) [**DONE**]
  * Generate a unique ID for each generated payload  Backdooring/Persisting on more than 10 machines over months it gets very difficult to know when a host hasn’t called back in a while or when a new host arrives.
 This would need not to be based on gateway, local IP, or any other transient information.
-This can be processed at any step as long as when STDAPI is loaded I can quickly identify if it’s a system that I’ve known about, and how long it’s been since I’ve seen it. [**IN PROGRESS**]
+This can be processed at any step as long as when STDAPI is loaded I can quickly identify if it’s a system that I’ve known about, and how long it’s been since I’ve seen it. [**DONE**]
  * Shared listeners that can stage multiple payload architectures and platforms (using tags).
 Depends on new stagers and a new listener and unique IDs. [**IN PROGRESS**]
- * Handlers will stay open after a session connects in order to support re-connects [**IN PROGRESS**]
+ * Handlers will stay open after a session connects in order to support re-connects [**CANCELLED**] (a different approach was taken that solves the same problem)
- * Track the last time a given session checked in [**IN PROGRESS**]
+ * Track the last time a given session checked in [**DONE**]
- * Track user defined state data in the db, such as specific user / member of group logged in, specific shares open, certain tuple of IP:port in network connections (1.2.3.4 over 22 where 1.2.3.4 is an IP of interest) [**IN PROGRESS**]
+ * Track user defined state data in the db, such as specific user / member of group logged in, specific shares open, certain tuple of IP:port in network connections (1.2.3.4 over 22 where 1.2.3.4 is an IP of interest)
- * Reconnecting payloads will have different IPs, take this into account for session methods (peerinfo/tunnelinfo, etc) [**IN PROGRESS**]
+ * Reconnecting payloads will have different IPs, take this into account for session methods (peerinfo/tunnelinfo, etc)

 ### Session Reliability
- * Metasploit payloads should always restore connections if there is a network error unless the user explicitly kills the session [**IN PROGRESS**]
+ * Metasploit payloads should always restore connections if there is a network error unless the user explicitly kills the session [**DONE**]
  * Improve reliability, encryption, authentication.
 Better integration for custom payloads.
  * Spawn a new session before running a module that could crash the current session (mostly privilege escalation, but some buggy post modules too [railgun])
  * Meterpreter should work robustly in a VM, on a cloud server, or through corp proxies